marcius-llmus/apply-patch-py/README.md

 ### Integration tests (LLM providers)

 This repo also contains integration tests that validate patch generation via real LLM providers.
 They are **skipped by default** unless explicitly selected:
-+

 ```bash
 uv run pytest -m integration
 ```

 See `tests/integration/` for provider configuration.

+---

-## Notes on lineage
+## Notes

 - The patch format and workflow are **directly inspired by OpenAI Codex** diff patching.
 - Some other tools (e.g. opencode) emit the same format.
-- This project is essentially a **port** with a few pragmatic changes to improve success rates on imperfect LLM output.
+- This project is essentially a **port** from their rust patcher with a few changes to improve success rates on imperfect LLM output.

+---

 ## License